tferrari92/automate-all-the-things/README.md

 6. Under "Branch" select "main" and under "Path" select "/azure-devops/02-destroy-all-the-things.yml".
 Click "Continue".
 7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
 8. Click on "Run".
+9. There's two AWS resources that for some reason don't get destroyed: a DHCP Option Set and an Auto Scaling Managed Rule.
+I'm pretty sure these don't generate any expenses but you can go and delete them manually just in case.

 <br/>
 <br/>